Rule Cloning Migration Use Case: Web Browsing and SSL Traffic

 Cloning the rule retains the original port-based rule and places the cloned rule directly above the port-based rule in the rulebase, so you can monitor the rules.
 Cloning also allows you to split rules that see a lot of different applications—such as a port-based web traffic rule—into multiple application-based rules so you can treat different groups of applications differently.
 When you’re sure you’re allowing all the applications you need to allow in the cloned rule (or rules), you can remove the port-based rule.

-This example clones a port-based web traffic rule to create an application-based rule for social networking traffic (a subset of the application traffic seen on the port-based rule).
+This example clones a port-based web traffic rule to create an application-based rule for web-based file sharing traffic (a subset of the application traffic seen on the port-based rule).

 - Navigate toto view the port-based rules.PoliciesSecurityPolicy OptimizerNo App Specified